Affiliate links on Android Authority may earn us a commission. Learn more.

 Buying the right rugged phone for your needs

 There are plenty of rugged phones on the market right now, which can make choosing the right one a challenge.
 However, it’s not that much different from buying an everyday phone.
-You’ll have to decide which features to want most, and it’s essential to see what extras are available.
+You’ll have to decide which features you want most, and it’s essential to see what extras are available.

 Cat S62 Pro: The best rugged phone you can buy

-The Flir Lepton thermal sensor is the standout camera feature in tough work environments.
+The FLIR Lepton thermal sensor is the standout camera feature in tough work environments.

-One of Cat’s standout features is the Flir Lepton 3.5 sensor which allows for thermal imaging on top of the 12MP Sony camera.
+One of Cat’s standout features is the FLIR Lepton 3.5 sensor, which allows for thermal imaging on top of the 12MP Sony camera.
 That means you can check the temperature of a tool or machine before you use it.
 Unfortunately, the thermal system does replace the laser-assisted measurement feature from the Cat S61, so you’ll have to weigh which element you need more.

 As for durability, Cat crafted its S62 Pro with an aluminum frame and a TPU back panel.
 It comes ready with IP68 and IP69 ratings and a MIL-STD 810H rating to handle dust, water, and drops up to 1.8 meters.
 The Cat S62 Pro even features a crisp 5.7-inch Full HD+ display made of Gorilla Glass 6.
 It packs 6GB of RAM and 128GB of storage, which is solid for a rugged phone.
 Under the hood, you’ll find a Snapdragon 660 SoC powering all of Cat’s tough features.